 Students who are working below grade level entering 6th grade will benefit greatly from this curriculum designed to give individual attention to each student.
-Basic skills in specific subject areas of math, language arts, and science are reinforced using a variety of teaching techniques and materials tailored to each student’s skill level.
+Basic skills in specific subject areas of math, language arts, and reading are reinforced using a variety of teaching techniques and materials tailored to each student's skill level.
 Executive functioning is incorporated into the daily syllabus, including study skills, organization, and problem solving.

 Jayme McMahon is currently a faculty member at American Heritage.
 She earned a Master of Science in Education from Long Island University.
 She has been teaching for ten years and has taught grades kindergarten through 8th grade.
 She has taught the lower school enrichment courses for the Summer Institute for five years.

 Andrea Spradling has been part of the American Heritage School English faculty for 16 years.
 She holds a Bachelor of Arts and a Master of Science in Education.
 Her passion is helping students reach their academic potential.
 She is currently teaching in the Reading Lab, Writing Seminar (9th-10th grade), Great Books, and Literature & the Arts 7.
 Andrea incorporates strategies, tools, and assistive technology that benefit students of all levels.
 She helped to launch and teach the first American Heritage School summer program for elementary grades and has continued to be part of the summer programs at American Heritage Summer Institute.

 American Heritage teacher Ashley Ventrella is an experienced teacher with a Master of Science in Earth Science and a Bachelor of Science in Elementary Education.
 She has been teaching for 15 years.
 In 2014, Ashley was selected as the Middle School Teacher of the Year for her district in Louisiana and she was also selected as a Semi-Finalist for Louisiana State Teacher of the Year.